Low-cost Embedded Breathing Rate Determination Using 802.15.4z IR-UWB Hardware for Remote Healthcare: Measurement campaign and dataset description

 For evaluating the different algorithms, data was collected using the Qorvo DW3000, specifically the QM33120WDK1 \ac{dk}, acting as a representative low-cost, \ac{cots} hardware device.
 The setup includes separate transmitter and receiver devices, each equipped with a Nordic nRF52840 \ac{dk} and a DW3000 transceiver shield.
 The transmitter uses an omnidirectional antenna, while the receiver employs a directional antenna to focus on reflections coming from the desired direction.
 The system operates at a center frequency of 6.489~GHz with a bandwidth of 500~MHz.
 The slow-time sampling frequency is 77.5~Hz, and the receiver captures \ac{iq} samples at 1~ns intervals.
 Each fast-time sample represents 30~cm in distance, with each \ac{cir} containing 41 fast-time samples and the first peak always aligned at index 3.
 Samples before the first peak can be considered noise.
 The maximum distance the system can reach is equal to: $((41-4)*30~cm)/2=555~cm$.
 A Plux respiratory effort belt \cite{plux_respiration_2020} serves as ground truth, measuring the accurate \ac{br} through belt stretch.

 The dataset was collected in the Homelab in Zwijnaarde \cite{idlab_idlab_2024}, a simulated home environment developed by Ghent University and imec for testing \ac{iot}, smart home, and healthcare applications.
 The lab features various residential rooms, enabling diverse testing conditions. \Cref{fig:images_setup_homelab} illustrates the environments used in this project.
 To avoid saturation at the receiver side, the transmitter and receiver were placed 30 cm apart.
 In the first environment, targets lay in bed with the \ac{uwb} hardware positioned 100~cm above their chest.
 In environments 2 and 3, participants sat on a chair at distances of 120~cm and 180~cm from the radar.
 Environment 4 involved standing individuals at varying distances (60, 100, 150, 200, and 400 cm) from the radar, with additional measurements at a 45-degree rotation angle for distances 60~cm and 150~cm.
 In the final environment, participants stood at the same distances without angle variations.
 For environments 4 and 5, both the transmitter and receiver were placed at a height of 156~cm.
 In total, 16 different people participated in the data campaign, resulting in a total of 240 different person-setup pairs\footnote{Informed consent was obtained from all participants prior to the start of the measurement campaign.}.
 In environments 1, 2 and 3, measurements of 2 minutes were taken from each person-setup pair.
 In environments 4 and 5, only 1 minute \ac{cir} windows were captured.
 Consequently, approximately 288~min of data was obtained.

 To ensure variability in \ac{br}s, subjects followed a randomized breathing pattern guided by an app, producing rates between 6 and 20~\ac{bpm}.
+This range was selected to align with established physiological benchmarks.
+Porter et al. define the nominal resting respiratory rate for adults as 12–20~\ac{bpm} \cite{porter_abnormal_2025}.
+By extending the experimental range down to 6~\ac{bpm}, the study incorporates the detection of bradypnea (abnormally slow breathing), a clinical indicator correlated with specific stress responses and sleep-disordered breathing.
+High-frequency respiratory rates exceeding 20~\ac{bpm} (tachypnea) were excluded from this campaign, as such rates typically occur during physical exertion or acute clinical distress.
+Given that this work focuses on a non-intrusive baseline for resting-state and long-term trend monitoring, these higher frequencies were deemed outside the current scope.